 At this point, you’re aware of how it benefits both tax professionals and taxpayers.
 Once tax professionals use the refund advance as part of their marketing efforts, taxpayers will be more aware and willing to participate.

 Think about the impact you can have on someone’s life by providing an alternative.
 If this sounds a bit exaggerated, I encourage you to watch our Let’s Talk NOW video.
 Whether you’re at church, PTA meetings, soccer practice, or dinner, there are many places where you can share your story.

 The more you’re heard, the more relevant the NOW program can become.
 At that point, the public will remove the negative stigmas associated with refund advances, and praise the arrival of the NOW program.

 The reintroduction of the NOW serves as a platform for change, and the continued improvement serves as an opportunity for progress.
-Let’s work together and share ideas of how to improve this platform.
+Nevertheless, it's important to stay vigilant to how refund advances can be exploited.

 We’ve started the conversation and need your help to keep it going.
 Once we feel like it’s coming to an end, we’ll regroup and figure out how to make it better.
 Only then, will people feel empowered to share their thoughts and feel like they’ve contributed to something that will benefit the public.